 What causes brown algae in fish tank?
 Brown algae is a common issue in fish tanks and is typically caused by excess nutrients and lighting.
 Diatoms marine tanks thrive in environments with high levels of silicates, nitrates, and phosphates, which can accumulate in the tank if not correctly managed.

 Diatoms tend to bloom in newly established tanks or during periods of low water flow, as they can take advantage of the stagnant conditions.
-Another potential cause of diatoms reef tank is inadequate lighting, as diatoms reef tank require only minimal light to grow.
+Another potential cause of diatoms reef tank is inadequate lighting, as diatoms in fish tank require only minimal light to grow.

 Fish tanks with limited natural or inadequate artificial lighting may be more susceptible to diatom outbreaks.
 To prevent and control brown algae, it is essential to regularly test and maintain water parameters, perform regular water changes, and ensure proper water flow within the tank.